 Our students are encouraged to make a commitment to service, social justice, and stewardship of the earth’s resources.
-We strive to make service a principal element of the Our Lady of the Lake College experience.
+We strive to make service a principal element of the Franciscan Missionaries of Our Lady University experience.
 In the belief that all talents of mind and heart are gifts of God, each year our students give more than 45,000 hours related to civic engagement and service-learning to our local community.
 Our students say that living in a community of compassion is one of the best aspects to attending a Catholic institution.

 Catholic Social Justice Teaching on Campus

-Catholic social justice teachings are the theoretical underpinning of the service-learning and civic engagement of Our Lady of the Lake College.
+Catholic social justice teachings are the theoretical underpinning of the service-learning and civic engagement of Franciscan Missionaries of Our Lady University.
 Using the Franciscan emphasis on serving those most in need, the University collaborates with its community partners to serve the community, and campus faculty integrate ways to infuse their classrooms with issues related to ethics, morality, and the seven themes of Catholic social justice.

 Life and Dignity of the Human Person: Belief that all life is sacred